Bukama/JavaEETestcontainerTry/README.md

 There you should see the two datasources which should connect successfully.

+# 03 Manual Check of the application setup
-You should also be able to deploy the EAR of the application after creating it, using a maven build.
+After setting up the Wildfly, you should also be able to deploy the EAR of the application after creating it, using a maven build.

+You should see a similar output like inside the file `Logs/manualTest.log`:

+* Hibernates schema validations was successful
+* StartupBean is started
+    * First output prints the number of `emps` successfully
+    * Second output is an exception because the `readinguser` has no rights to delete